somhi/jtframe/doc/folders.md

 cfg      | cores/foo       | configuration files (macros, RTL generation...)
 doc      | root            | documentation
 rom      | root            | ROM files used for simulation.
-MRA scripts and .toml files mra      | rom/mra         | MRA files pocket   | rom/pocket      | PocketFPGA JSON files modules  | modules         | container for each git submodule. jtframe  | modules/jtframe | JTFRAME repository as a git submodule
+MRA scripts and .toml files mra      | rom/mra         | MRA files for debugging.
+Do not add to git pocket   | rom/pocket      | PocketFPGA JSON file for debugging.
+Do not add to git modules  | modules         | container for each git submodule. jtframe  | modules/jtframe | JTFRAME repository as a git submodule

+### JTBIN

+A special git repository for binaries is expected to exist for all JTFRAME based cores.
+The environment variable **JTBIN** should point to it.
+Many utilities will store files in it when called with the `--git` option.

+Files from JTBIN can be transfered to a SD card or to the MiSTer filesystem by using

+- jtbin2mr.sh, copies to a JTBIN folder in MiSTer over ssh
+- jtbin2sd.sh, copies to a SD card named MIST or SIDI

+These scripts will delete the previous contents of those folders, so a fresh test is possible.

 ### Macro definition